Women Empowerment Beneficial To Countrys Economy: Dr Sania - UrduPoint

 Women Empowerment Beneficial To Country's Economy: Dr Sania

-"A country couldn't make progress and development when half of its population was not educated and enabled to fulfill their potentials that is why we were promoting a wide range of policies from scholarships to mobile phones to tackle the systemic gender inequality," she told APP here on Tuesday.
+"A country couldn't make progress and development when half of its population was not educated and enabled to fulfill their potentials that is why we were promoting a wide range of policies from scholarships to mobile phones to tackle the systemic gender inequality," she told APP.

 She said the government was making efforts to ensure maximum participation of women in every field of national economy and focused on the multiple policies under the Ehsaas programme, which were driving women's fuller participation in both the economy and society, she said.